dharshinipg16/dharshinipg16/README.md

 - 📫 How to reach me **pgdharshini16@gmail.com**

-- ⚡ My passion.. **Hpw about some singing?
+- ⚡ My passion.. **How about some singing?
 Maybe some violin too?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">